✈️ 2025 US Travel Market Upheaval

 Other trends include local cultural immersion, food/culinary experiences, and historical experiences.

 Just to cross reference here to other travel market predictions, Expedia sees a big shift to cheaper more relaxing destinations next year.
-They cite the rising cost of travel, and the desire for off the beaten path trips, authentic experiences and a real connection to communities and local cultures.
+They cite the rising cost of travel, and the desire for off-the-beaten-path trips, authentic experiences and a real connection to communities and local cultures.
 Places such as Mongolia have seen a huge increase in visitors.
-Expedia also speaks of travelers giving up on fear of missing out (FOMO) for the joy of missing out (YOMO).
+Expedia also speaks of travelers giving up on fear of missing out (FOMO) for the joy of missing out (JOMO).

 Solo Travel Continues Growth